Russia’s services PMI expands at the fastest pace in a year as confidence and growth return

-The seasonally adjusted S&P Global Russia Services PMI Business Activity Index grew at its fastest pace in more than a year to post 54.7 in July, up from 51.7 in June. (chart)
+The seasonally adjusted S&P Global Russia Services PMI Business Activity Index grew at its fastest pace in more than a year to post 54.7 in July, up from 51.7 in June.

 The result “signalled the fastest rise in business activity since June 2021,” according to S&P. Any result above the 50 no-change benchmark is an expansion.